 Here are a few tips about finding the right contractor for your full home remodel in Los Angeles.
 It’s best to search for only local, licensed General Contractors.
 Other contractors are not qualified or equipped to do this sort of construction, and using an unlicensed contractor or handyman is not a good choice.

 There are several other criteria you should consider when selecting a contractor.
-Check each one for a valid contractor’s license on the Contractors State License Board website to confirm it is active, there are no derogatory actions, and it has Workers Compensation insurance (if the GC has their own employees).
+Check each one for a valid contractor’s license on the Contractors State License Board website to confirm it is active, there are no derogatory actions, and it has Worker’s Compensation insurance (if the GC has its own employees).
 Also, confirm they are insured and get a copy of their insurance certificates.